silverbulletmd/silverbullet/website/Markdown/Code Widgets.md

 * `width` (optional): the width of the embedded page in pixels

 ## Markdown
 You can embed markdown inside of markdown and live preview it.
-Is this useful? 🤷 not really, it’s more of a demo of how this works.
+Is this useful? 🤷 Not particularly, it’s more of a demo of how this works.
 Nevertheless, to each their own, here’s an example:

 ```markdown
 This is going to be **bold**